|

 opening in 1959 was an early milestone in the rebirth of U.S. light

 rail.
-The other two branches go to Boston College and to Cleveland
+The two other branches go to Boston College and to Cleveland

 Circle.